sanskrit/learnsanskrit.org/content/guide/sounds/other-sounds.md

 }

 How is the {s anusvAra} pronounced?
 The {s anusvAra} is a "pure nasal" sound that has no equivalent in English.
-We are not sure how to describe it correctly.
+You can approximate it by pronouncing {s m}
+while pressing your tongue against the roof of your mouth.

 However, the {s anusvAra} often becomes many other sounds due to sandhi.
 If it is followed by any consonant except for the ones in {s zavarga} ({s za Sa sa